 - Guidelines for submitting assignments, and expectations for writing quality: All assignments must be submitted on D2L and/or through the textbook's online platform by the assigned deadline.
 The use of online translators is not permitted, and any assignments which utilize a translator will result in a grade of zero for that assignment.
 Instead, use what you have learned in the textbook and use an online dictionary. - Policy in case of missed or late assignments or inability to write a test when the test is scheduled: If individual circumstances may prevent a student from meeting a course deadline or taking a test, it is the student's responsibility to contact the instructor as soon as possible if the student wishes to request credit for any missed online activities or to request alternative arrangements to complete a test. - Attendance and participation: Your attendance is expected.
 In order for you to do well in the course and learn Spanish, you must participate actively in every session.
-This includes the lab as well.
-Lack of attendance will have a negative effect in your final grade.
-Attending 50% of classes or less will result in an automatic grade of F for Attendance and participation.

-- Class etiquette: Please show up on time to class and leave when class ends.
+This includes the lab as well, so turn your camera on and speak up.
+Some class sessions may be offered asynchronously, and if so, you will be given plenty of notice of this along with deadlines to complete the work on your own at home. - Class etiquette: Please show up on time to class and leave when class ends.
+Use a desk or table to set up your pc.
 Participate actively in the course and follow the instructions of your instructor.
-If the class session is asynchronous, please follow the instructions provided and meet all deadlines.
-Having lunch during class time is not acceptable behavior. - Media policy: Recording of this class is not allowed. - Course evaluation procedure: Assessments will all be online via D2L and through the textbook's website. - Technology requirements: - A computer with a supported operating system, as well as the latest security, and malware updates; - A current and updated web browser; - Webcam/Camera (built-in or external); - o Microphone and speaker (built-in or external), or headset with microphone; - Current antivirus and/or firewall software enabled; - Stable internet connection
+If the class session is asynchronous, please follow the instructions provided and meet all deadlines. - Guidelines for Zoom meetings and use of technology during class: Please give your full attention to the class and follow the instructions set out by your instructor.
+Participate actively, appropriately, and respectfully in all class discussions whether out loud or via chat including in the Zoom breakout rooms and when completing group projects.
+Please show up on time to class and leave when class ends.
+Turn your camera on at the beginning of class and wear appropriate clothing.
+Turn your camera off and mute when asked.
+Use the raise hand function in Zoom if you have a question or type it in the chat. - Media policy in case of recording: The class sessions may be recorded and posted to D2L.
+You are not permitted to share these recordings with anyone not enrolled in the course. - Course evaluation procedure: Assessments will all be online via D2L and through the textbook's website. - Technology requirements: - A computer with a supported operating system, as well as the latest security, and malware updates; - A current and updated web browser; - Webcam/Camera (built-in or external); - o Microphone and speaker (built-in or external), or headset with microphone; - Current antivirus and/or firewall software enabled; - Stable internet connection